David Boyle, 9th Earl of Glasgow

-Rear Admiral David William Maurice Boyle, 9th Earl of Glasgow, CB, DSC, DL (24 July 1910 – 8 June 1984), was a British nobleman and a Royal Navy officer.
+Rear-Admiral David William Maurice Boyle, 9th Earl of Glasgow, CB, DSC, DL (24 July 1910 – 8 June 1984), was a British nobleman and a Royal Navy officer.
 He was Chief of the Name and Arms of Boyle.

 Naval career

 Educated at Eton College, Boyle entered the Royal Navy and fought in the Second World War during which he was awarded the Distinguished Service Cross.
 By the end of the war he had achieved the rank of commander and commanded the Black Swan-class sloop HMS Actaeon.
 Promoted to captain in 1952, he became Captain of the Fleet, Home Fleet, in March 1957, Commodore, Royal Naval Barracks, Portsmouth, in September 1959 and Flag Officer, Malta, in July 1961.
-He retired in 1963 as a rear admiral.
+He retired in July 1963 as a rear admiral.

 Family

 In 1937 he married Dorothea Lyle (1914–2006), and had three children with her: